karim-nadim/Kidney-Disease-Classification/README.md

 1. Update config.yaml
 2. Update secrets.yaml [Optional]
 3. Update params.yaml
-4. Update the entity
-5. Update the configuration manager in src config
-6. Update the components
+4. Update the components
-7. Update the pipeline
+5. Update the pipeline
-8. Update the main.py
+6. Update the main.py
-9. Update the dvc.yaml
+7. Update the dvc.yaml
-10. app.py
+8. app.py

 # How to run?
 ### STEPS: